Localization and topological signatures under periodic twisting: localization

 where the sum goes over every site $\mathbf{n}$ on the lattice, with a total of $N^2$ sites~\cite{Evers2008,Fracdim}.
 While the localized states correspond to $D_m(q) =0$, the ones extended over the whole system give $D_m(q) =1$ in the thermodynamic limit~\cite{Evers2008}.

 We present the numerically calculated $D_m(q)$ in Fig.~\ref{fig:fracdim} and first discuss its overall trend here.
 The diverse behaviour of the fractal dimensions for different states pinpoints the non-uniform behaviour of localization properties throughout the spectrum, inline with the discussion above.
 Several states have fairly large $D_m$, indicating their extended nature.
 These show some $q$ dependence, which is expected even for fully extended states in finite-size systems.
-Interestingly, despite the high strength of the potential relative to the bare tunnelling, a significant fraction of states remain delocalized.
+Interestingly, despite the high strength of the potential relative to the bare tunnelling, a significant fraction of states remain delocalized also at this smaller value $\beta=0.15\beta_0$.
 Alongside the aforementioned extended states, there are also a few states with low fractal dimensions.
 Those states with small $D_m$ values are localized on the central sites, closest to the axis of rotation, as we discussed above.
 The dependence on $q$ of the lowest few states in Fig.~\ref{fig:fracdim} is also attributed to the finite size of the system.
+We relegate further results on the fractal dimension for different system sizes to Appendix.~\ref{sec:scaling}.